-CHANGES BEFORE MAY , 2001
+CHANGES BEFORE MAY 16, 2001

-If, prior to May , 2001, Congress enacts one or more amendments to the Code that reduce the percentage of the dividends-received deduction (currently 70 percent) as specified in section 243(a)(1) of the Code or any successor provision (the "Dividends-Received Percentage"), certain adjustments may be made as to the dividends payable by us on the Preferred Stock, and Post Declaration Date Dividends and Retroactive Dividends (as these terms are defined below) may become payable, as described below.
-If the amount of dividends payable per share of Preferred Stock is adjusted pursuant to the DRD Formula (as defined below) and or Post Declaration Date Dividends or Retroactive Dividends are to be paid, we will give the holders of the Preferred Stock notice of each such adjustment and, if applicable, any Post Declaration Dividends and any Retroactive Dividends.
+If, prior to May 16, 2001, Congress enacts one or more amendments to the Code that reduce the percentage of the dividends-received deduction (currently 70 percent) as specified in section 243(a)(1) of the Code or any successor provision (the "Dividends-Received Percentage"), certain adjustments may be made as to the dividends payable by us on the Preferred Stock, and Post Declaration Date Dividends and Retroactive Dividends (as these terms are defined below) may become payable, as described below.
+If the amount of dividends payable per share of Preferred Stock is adjusted pursuant to the DRD Formula (as defined below) and/or Post Declaration Date Dividends or Retroactive Dividends are to be paid, we will give the holders of the Preferred Stock notice of each such adjustment and, if applicable, any Post Declaration Dividends and any Retroactive Dividends.

-The amount of each dividend payable (if declared) per share of Preferred Stock for dividend payments made on or after the effective date of such change in the Code will be adjusted by multiplying and rounding the result to the nearest cent (with one-half cent rounded up).
+The amount of each dividend payable (if declared) per share of Preferred Stock for dividend payments made on or after the effective date of such change in the Code will be adjusted by multiplying: